01spirit/tsbs/docs/siridb.md

 <number of metrics> <length of name and tags> <name and tags> <length of field key_1> <length of timestamp_1 and field value_1> <field key_1> <packed timestamp_1 and value_1> <length of field key_2> <length of timestamp_1 and field value_2> <field key_2> <packed timestamp_1 and value_2>... etc.

 ```
 The measurement name, tags and field key will compose the SiriDB series name when the data is inserted.
-The timestamp and field value are packed with [Go-QPack](https://github.com/transceptor-technology/go-qpack).
+The newSeries and field value are packed with [Go-QPack](https://github.com/transceptor-technology/go-qpack).
 Go-QPack serializes the data in the right format for SiriDB.

 ---